chinenyejuliet/EDA-ON-RETAIL-SALES/README.md

 ---

 ## Data Sources
-The primary data used for this analysis is the "retail_data.csv"  containing details of a retail environment with a million rows and 100+ columns, covering customer information, transactional data, product details, promotional information, and customer behavior metrics.
+The primary data used for this analysis is the "retail_data.csv"  containing details of a retail environment with a million rows and 100+ columns, covering customer information, transactional data, product details, promotional information and customer behavior metrics.
 The dataset is taken from kaggle - feel free to explore them here. [click here](https://www.kaggle.com/datasets/utkalk/large-retail-data-set-for-eda)

 ***